Problem to be addressed

 Additional pressure on the network is expected to increase safety risks, worsen travel outcomes and affect planning and development undertakings within the region.

-The M12 Motorway will be a new 16-kilometre dual-carriage motorway an is part of the Western Sydney Infrastructure Plan.
-It will connect the Westlink M7 Motorway to The Northern Road, which is a major north–south corridor and also a component of the Western Sydney Infrastructure Plan.
+The M12 Motorway will be a new 16 km dual-carriage motorway and is part of the Western Sydney Infrastructure Plan.
+It will connect the Westlink M7 Motorway to The Northern Road, which is a major north–south corridor and is undergoing a signiﬁcant upgrade as a component of the Western Sydney Infrastructure Plan.

 The motorway will have two lanes in each direction, a central median allowing future expansion to six lanes, and provide interchanges connecting The Northern Road, Western Sydney Airport and the M7 Motorway.